 Less a recipe, and more an algorithm.
-I developed this method over many years of experimentation.
+I've developed this method over many years of experimentation.

 To start out, core and partially peel 4 or 5 nice-sized tart apples (I like Granny Smith or Macintosh).
 By partially peel, I mean take off about half the skin, in strips or spirals or stripes or however you want to do it, but leave some peel on for added flavor, texture, fiber and vitamins.
+(Of course, you can peel them all the way, if you'd prefer.)
 Slice the apples and scatter them in a 9" X 12" baking pan.
 Sprinkle the apples very thoroughly with cinnamon and maybe a little nutmeg (and I usually drizzle on some vanilla, too).

-Then, in a large bowl, combine 1 C whole wheat flour, 1 C (or more -- I like nice crunchy oats so I do 1½ C) rolled oats, 1 C walnuts or pecans, 1 C brown sugar, plus whatever else you've got laying around (slivered almonds, coconut, dried cherries, etc. etc.).
-Mix well, then cut in 1 C cold butter or margarine.
+Then, in a large bowl, combine equal parts (I usually use 1 C of each, but you can go more or less depending on how much topping you want) whole wheat flour, rolled oats (sometimes I add one and a half parts of oats, for extra crunch), walnuts or pecans, and brown sugar, plus whatever else you've got laying around that might be good (slivered almonds, coconut, dried cherries, etc. etc.).
+Mix well, then cut in one part cold butter or margarine.
 Mush it all around until it's mostly the consistency of coarse crumbs, then spread this mixture evenly over the apples.

 Bake at 350°F for 30 minutes or so, until the apples are soft.
 Serve warm, topped with milk, ice cream, whipped cream, soy milk, rice milk, or whatever.
 This makes a fabulous warming breakfast.